This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 Governmental and municipal agencies are not involved in the corporate governance of privately-owned companies and may only exercise overall control in cases stipulated by law.

-What consideration is given to environmental and social issues, including climate change, sustainability and product safety issues, and are there any legal disclosure obligations regarding the same?
+What consideration is given to ESG (environmental, social and governance) issues, including climate change, sustainability and product safety issues, and are there any legal disclosure obligations regarding the same?

 There are numerous regulations on environmental protection and product safety in Ukraine.
 Therefore, all companies consider such provisions in their everyday business activities.
 Although Ukrainian legislation does not directly impose specific public disclosure obligations on those issues, the Commission`s Principles of Corporate Governance encourage JSCs to disclose their internal policy on personnel, social issues and environmental protection.